Indoor duration flying provides terrific challenges in all of its many aspects and as you improve, trust me, the challenges just keep on growing!

 Read all about the fascinating History of Indoor Flying that pre dates full size aviation here.

-Indoor Technical Committe Members for 2013:-
+Indoor Technical Committe (ITC) Members for 2016:-

 Allan Weighell FSMAE Secretary

-Mike Colling FSMAE Council Delegate
+Mike Colling FSMAE Chairman and BMFA Council Delegate

-Bob Bailey Treasurer
+Bob Bailey Treasurer and Rules

-Mark Benns Chairman
+Mark Benns Safety Officer

 Dave Whitehouse Co-opted member.
 North West Area Representative